 With winter on the way, many of us are looking forward to cozy fireside cups of cocoa or hitting the slopes with family and friends.
 While planning for a fun-filled winter, though, it’s important not to overlook the steps you should take to ensure a safe and healthy winter, as well.
 Before the chill in the air sets in for good, there are steps you should take to prepare your home and family for the cold winter weather.

 No matter the age of your home, it needs regular attention and maintenance.
-Though it can be tempting to focus on the more fun-filled activities that fall brings, you’ll be grateful for the time you take now to prepare your home for the cold months ahead.
+You’ll be grateful for the time you take now to prepare your home for the cold months ahead!

 Preparing Your Home for Winter